Does your review process protect against conflicts of interest?

 Six of the eight insurers surveyed cite conflicts of interest as the leading cause of malpractice claims¹.

 In a national probability sample of more than 3,100 physicians, 94 percent reported that they had had some type of relationship with industry during the preceding year².

 The appeals process draws these conflicts into the light.
 Thinking about how the initial claims process manages these conflicts fill potentially large legal holes.

 Reducing conflicts of interest in Peer Review Programs

 1. Conflicts of interest can negatively impact a reviews.
 Therefore, select an accredited Peer Review Program partner.
-Accredited Peer Review Programs are required by URAC to guarantee there are no conflicts of interest between the reviewer and the claim.
+Peer Review Programs should guarantee there are no conflicts of interest between the reviewer and the claim.
 Peer reviewers are trained and certified, this ensures unbiased reviews are given and that the appreciate Medical Necessity Criteria are met.